Syncfusion Feedback

 Connectors

 A connector represents a relationship between two nodes.
-Some of the key features like connector types, bridging, and more are listed below.
+Some of the key features are described here.

 Types

-The ASP.NET Core Diagram Control provides straight, orthogonal, polyline, and curved connector types.
-You can choose any of these based on the type of diagram or relationship between the connected nodes.
+The ASP.NET Core Diagram control provides straight, orthogonal, polyline, and curved connector types.

 Use bridging (line jumps) to illustrate a connector’s route, making it easy to read where connectors overlap each other in a dense diagram.

-Predefined arrowheads in ASP.NET Core Diagram Control illustrate flow direction in the diagram
+Predefined arrowheads in the ASP.NET Core Diagram control illustrate flow direction in the diagram.

 Arrowheads